dayton-outar/shillings/docs/INVESTORS.md

 # Investors

 I believe that there are many combinations of what to expect from each investor in the same way that human beings are a complex combination of nature and nurture.
 In attempt to better understand investors, I have classified their approach in 4 categories based on the information that I have gathered from ChatGPT, reading investment books and conversations with investors.
-The 4 categories that I use to identify investors are,
+The 4 categories that I use to classify investors are,

  1. Horizon Appetite